pcordemans/devbit-algorithms/docs/linked-lists/README.md

     list.prepend(3).prepend(2).prepend(1)
 ```

-The opposite of addings elements is removing them.
+The opposite of adding elements is removing them.
 Removing the head element of the list is actually already implemented.
-Calling the tail method removes the head element.
+Calling the tail method returns a list which does not include the original head element.
+Note that the original list still remains unchanged.

 ### Traversing the list

-Iterating over the single linked list can be done in two ways.
-With a loop or recursively.
+Iterating over the single linked list can be done in two ways: with a loop or recursively.

 First let's count the number of elements in the list using a loop.